SQL++ Support for Couchbase Transactions

 Specify the total number of active transaction records.

-In addition, the scan-consistency request-level parameter is used to specify the transactional scan consistency.
-Refer to Transactional Scan Consistency for details.
+In addition, use the scan-consistency request-level parameter to specify the transactional scan consistency.
+For more information, see Transactional Scan Consistency.

 Query Tools

 To create a Couchbase transaction using SQL++, you can use any of the tools that you use to run a SQL++ query: the Query Workbench, the cbq shell, or the Query REST API.
-There are slight differences in the way these tools operate when creating Couchbase transactions.
-These are explained in the sections below.
+These tools operate in slightly different ways when creating Couchbase transactions.
+The differences are explained in the sections below.

-Note that some Couchbase SDKs provide APIs to support Couchbase transactions.
-For further details, refer to Transactions.
+Some Couchbase SDKs provide APIs to support Couchbase transactions.
+For more information, see Transactions.

 Couchbase Transactions with the Query Workbench

-• To execute a transaction containing multiple statements, compose the sequence of statements in the Query Editor.
-Each statement must be terminated with a semicolon.
-After each statement, you must press Shift+Enter to start a new line without executing the query.
+• To execute a transaction containing multiple statements, compose the sequence of statements in the query editor.
+Terminate each statement with a semicolon.
+After each statement, press Shift+Enter to start a new line without executing the query.
 You can then click Execute to execute the transaction.

-• To execute a single statement as a transaction, simply enter the statement in the Query Editor and click Run as TX.
+• To execute a single statement as a transaction, enter the statement in the query editor and click Run as TX.

 • In either case, you do not need to specify the txid parameter or the tximplicit parameter.
 If you need to specify any other parameters for the Couchbase transaction, you can use the query run-time preferences window.